rmbh4211995/AnimeAppReactTutorial/README.md

 # GIF Resources

 located in /res/gifs

-contain all the gif files used in the project
+contains all the gif files used in the project